 Professional Development Workshops: To help ensure the success of our students, the Philosophy Faculty sponsors several extra-curricular workshops on a rotating basis.
-Some recent workshops include: "Publishing Philosophy," "Teaching and Pedagogy," "Preparing for the Job Market," "Philosophical Writing and Research," and "Getting the Most Out of Graduate School."
-And we have workshops on both the academic and the non-academic job markets in the works.
+Some recent workshops include: "Publishing Philosophy," "Teaching and Pedagogy," "Preparing for the Academic Job Market," "Preparing for the Non-Academic Job Market," "Philosophical Writing and Research," and "Getting the Most Out of Graduate School."
+The School of Historical, Philosophical, and Religious Studies also sponsors several professional development workshops.
+Some of them include: "Creating and Building Your CV" and "Demystifying the Academic Conference."

 Placement: Our program is designed to enhance your employment opportunities both within and outside of academia.
-Our PhD students have gone on to become lawyers, entrepreneurs, research analysts, clinical ethicists, law professors, philosophy professors, community college instructors, and much more.
+Our PhD students have gone on to become lawyers, entrepreneurs, research analysts, clinical ethicists, law professors, philosophy professors, community college instructors, and much much more.
 Indeed, we have an excellent placement record-see here.
 Now, since we're a small program, we don't have a designated placement director, but the Associate Head of Graduate Studies (AHGS) will help you both with finding jobs to apply to and with putting together a professional dossier.

 Funding: All our PhD students are fully funded, which includes a \$19,172 annual stipend with benefits for working part-time (that is, a maximum of 20 hours per week) as a teaching assistant during both the Fall and Spring semesters.
 Benefits include student health insurance and a tuition-waiver that covers 100% of both international/non-resident and resident tuition.
 (Note to international students: health insurance in the United States doesn't include regular dental or vision.)
 The Philosophy Faculty also pays for each PhD student's annual membership to the American Philosophical Association.
 Additional funding for such things as conference travel and dissertation completion are also available.
 See the following link for ASU's information on Financial Aid and Scholarship Services.
-The Grad College gathers many funding opportunities at this page: https://graduate.asu.edu/current-students/funding-opportunities while also including good information at their Pay for your Graduate Education Site.
+The Grad College gathers many funding opportunities at this page: https://graduate.asu.edu/current-students/fundingopportunities while also including good information at their Pay for your Graduate Education Site.
 Be sure to check your email regularly, as financial opportunities are occasionally sent via email by program faculty and staff.
+Most importantly, SHPRS usually has around \$80,000 per year to allocate as Research Grants for its doctoral students.
+Doctoral students can apply for these grants both in the fall and in the spring.
+Research Grants are competitive awards that provide up to \$5,000 in one term (fall or spring) to assist doctoral students in SHPRS in completing their PhDs.
+The aim of this support is to facilitate timely degree completion by reducing financial obstacles.
+Application funds may be used to offset any demonstrated financial barrier to completion, ranging from direct research expenses to cost-of-living expenses.